 - Save time!
 Once you learn how to properly use the imports, they will save you time since it is much quicker than making multiple manual entries.

 - Ensure accuracy by copying and pasting data in bulk directly from another program, such as Excel or CSV.
 And if manually entering data into the template, ensure accuracy by using Excel tools and calculations prior to importing.

-- Quickly and easily duplicate information using Excel tools and key strokes.
+- Quickly and easily duplicate data using Excel tools and key strokes.
 This is especially helpful for Enterprise accounts when adding multiple transactions.

 - If you make a mistake, you can un-import the data and try again.